MartynJones87/MartynJones87/README.md

 My role covers a variety of different areas:

+#### Palantir Foundry Data Engineering

+This is a newer area of work, where I've been mainly focussing for just over a year, learning to use PySpark and Python to perform data engineering work inside Palantir Foundry.

 #### SQL Server database administration and development

 Everything from configuring new instances, writing and managing multi billion row ETL processes and writing stored procedures to perform complex data analysis.
 Most of the time I'm trying convince SQL Server to do something it wasn't really designed to do, in as fast a way as possible!

-#### Palantir Foundry Data Engineering

-This is a new relatively new area, learning to use PySpark and Python to perform data engineering work inside Palantir Foundry.

 #### C# application and web-application development